bchainhub/foxar-docs/versioned_docs/version-1/spark/deploying.md

                 GUID: `a6yrbjp5prvakia6bqp5qdacczyfhkyi5j1r6qbds1js41ak1a`
                 url: https://sepolia.etherscan.io//address/0x6a54…3a4c#code
 ```

-It is recommended to use the [`--watch`](../reference/spark/spark-verify-contract.md#verify-contract-options) flag along
-with `verify-contract` command in order to poll for the verification result.

 If the `--watch` flag was not supplied, you can check
 the verification status with the [`spark verify-check`](../reference/spark/spark-verify-check.md) command: